Funding Black Owned Businesses Facts and Statistics

 - The USDA Rural Business Development Grant Fund: This grant program is specifically for small businesses in rural areas.
 This program aims to bolster small businesses to improve rural communities.

 - U.S. Small Business Administration (SBA): The SBA is a U.S. government agency that provides financial support for small U.S.-based businesses.
-Their lender match program can match you with a loan or investment capital to meet your business needs.
+In addition to the 8(a) program, which assists small businesses with securing government contracts, their lender match program can help find the right SBA loan or investment capital to meet your business needs.
+They also have Community Advantage Small Business Lending Companies (CA SBLCs), which seek to address the lack of accessible traditional small business loans in underserved communities.
 Besides that, the agency has listed different resources available specifically to Black business owners in commemoration of Black History Month.

 How to choose the right funding for your business

-If after exhausting all other options, you still need to borrow money, make sure to research multiple lenders before choosing one.
-Comparing lenders is the best way to ensure you get the best terms and interest rates for your situation — even if you have less-than-stellar credit.
+If you decide a business loan is best, make sure to research multiple lenders before choosing one.
+Comparing lenders is the easiest way to ensure you get the best terms and interest rates for your situation — even if you have less-than-stellar credit.
 It is also worth prequalifying with each lender before applying for a loan.
-This will give you an idea of what you may be eligible for, without hurting your credit score.
+This will give you an idea of what you may be eligible for without hurting your credit score.
+Using a business loan calculator can also ensure you know how much you can afford to borrow and repay.

 How to support Black-owned businesses